onflow/flip-fest/resources/specification-template.md

 - Can we use any as-is modules?
 - Do we need new modules?
 - Do we need to adjust modules?
+### API
+- What interface(s) are you exposing?
+- How are you error handling?
+- Which use cases are you covering?
 ### Post-Deployment Items

 - Maintenance